Community

 We decided that the community needed more community gardens an we have added several.
 Over time, we have worked with Barclay Friends, the Lockard family and the Melton Center on this project.

 As part of this outreach, the Green Team asked Barclay Friends and the Melton Center: “What can we do for you?”
 At Barclay we taught gardening skills to the staff, including growing herbs to be used in the residents’ dining hall.
-At the Melton Center, we provided children’s programming in eight evening events, including a planting activity, a folk tale about peaches from Japan, sessions on how pumpkins grow and on beneficial insects, and finally an ice cream party–with no-dairy options–along with stories from New Zealand.
+At the Melton Center in summer 2021, we provided children’s programming in eight evening events, including a planting activity, a folk tale about peaches from Japan, sessions on how pumpkins grow and on beneficial insects, and finally an ice cream party–with no-dairy options–along with stories from New Zealand.

 From the overall Transition movement’s self-description: